 The best time of year to visit Lofoten

-To be honest, I had nothing to do with the timing of this trip to Lofoten, as this one was dreamt up by Lisa and Marti, but when they invited me to join them I was all “yes please!” and also, “what perfect timing!”
+To be honest, I had nothing to do with the timing of my first trip to Lofoten, as this one was dreamt up by Lisa and Marti, but when they invited me to join them I was all “yes please!” and also, “what perfect timing!”

 And I think it was.

-I wanted to see Lofoten covered in snow, but I also wanted to, well, see it, and December, January, and early February in Lofoten would have been too dark.
+I wanted to see Lofoten covered in snow, but I also wanted to, well, see it, and December, January, and early February in Lofoten there’s a lot less daylight.
 But by visiting from mid-February to late March you can still experience winter in Lofoten while avoiding the short/nonexistent days of the polar winter.

 I asked a friend who grew up in Lofoten what other times of year she’d recommend visiting, and she said mid to late August is really nice, because the summer crowds from July are gone, the nights are dark enough for a chance to see the Northern Lights, and the weather still feels like summer and is warm enough for camping.